watchernyu/spinningup/readme.md

 rlkit sac implementation: https://github.com/vitchyr/rlkit

 ## Acknowledgement
-Great thanks to Joshua Achiam, the author of OpenAI Spinning Up.
+Great thanks to Josh Achiam, the author of OpenAI Spinning Up.
 I think the Spinning Up documentation/code is an incredibly good resource for learning DRL and it made my learning much more effective.
 And also huge thanks for helping me with some Spinup coding issues!

-Below are original readme
+Below are original Spinning Up readme

 ==================================